Programme

 Operating Under the New DB Funding Code

 The new DB Funding Code is now live, with schemes entering the first valuation cycle under the revised framework.
 While the underlying objectives may be familiar, trustees are experiencing real changes in how funding, investment and covenant decisions must be articulated, evidenced and justified.
+This session draws on early experience from live valuations to examine what trustees are doing differently in practice, where additional cost and resource pressures are emerging, and how schemes are navigating fast-track and bespoke approaches.

 -

 All Aboard!
-A Look Inside a Well-Functioning Board
+Inside a Well-Functioning Board

 As the role of the professional trustee continues to evolve, effectiveness is increasingly defined not by technical expertise alone but by how one engages with peers on a trustee board.